DavidDragonsage/FooocusPlus/fooocusplus_log.md

 * added HF-Mirror support for Chinese users, in the two Chinese batch files
 * to reduce image distortion, the main canvas is now set for a minimum height of 300px
 * updated python_embedded version to 1.06 (current users have already updated)
+* Hotfix5: UI now supports full translation
 * Hotfix4: fixed a bug with some Performance options causing an error
-* Hotfix3: removed the assert statements from Inpainting, uses recovery logic
+* Hotfix3: removed the assert statements from Inpainting: it uses error control instead
   * added the Elsewhere preset to the General Category, a backup for the Default preset
   * this is to encourage the creation of a user created Default to suit individual needs
   * removed the "test" Random Prompt Topic and rationalized the random prompt names
 * Hotfix2: fix the version numbering problem
 * Hotfix1: fix startup update problem

-# 1.0.6
+# 1.0.6 Bug Fixes & UI Refinements

 * removed the following components that are not suitable for production code:
   * launch_support.build_launcher() and launch_with_commit.py